Tameness of actions on finite rank median algebras

 \subsection{Roller compactifications for median $G$-spaces}

-In any median algebra $X$ the set $\mathcal{H}(X)$ of all halfspaces separate the points by Fact \ref{f:facts1}.2.
+In any median algebra $X$ the set $\mathcal{H}(X)$ of all halfspaces separates the points by Fact \ref{f:facts1}.2.
 Therefore the diagonal map

-is an injective (continuous) MP map.
-Passing to the closure $\overline{X}=cl(\iota(X))$ we get the \textit{Roller compactification} $\iota \colon X \to \overline{X}$ (which agrees with the \textit{Bandelt–Meletiou zero-completion}) equivalently describable as the subspace of consisting of ultrafilters on ${\mathcal{H}(X)}$, or using a double dual construction.
+is an injective MP map.
+Passing to the closure $X^R:=cl(\iota(X))$ we get the \textit{Roller compactification} $\iota \colon X \to X^R$, equivalently describable as the subspace consisting of ultrafilters on ${\mathcal{H}(X)}$, or using a double dual construction.
 It has many applications.
 See \cite{Roller,Fioravanti20,BowditchMedian} for details and alternative definitions.